troglobit/finit/README.md

 ![Original Finit homepage image](images/finit.jpg "Finit in action!")

 Finit3 is currently in heavy development, please use stable releases if you want a stable and fully functional system.
-Otherwise YMMV!
+YMMV!

 Table of Contents
 -----------------